 Pieces of my life, his childhood-

-Are unable to find a form outside,
+Are unable to take form outside,

 A form he can recognize.